JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 ## Simulations - Part 1 - Unpaired Testing ##

-A project I was working on required something a bit more complicated than what G*Power provided, so I decided to run numerical simulations to calculate the required sample size.
+A project I was working on required something a bit more complicated than what G\*Power provided, so I decided to run numerical simulations to calculate the required sample size.
 Numerical simulations are useful when it is difficult to work out the analytical solutions.
 I personally like simulations because they tend to be more intuitively obvious to me.

 Before getting started on the complicated analysis, I wanted to practice by making sure I could replicate some simple examples.
-In this case, I was going to replicate the G*Power results from above.
+In this case, I was going to replicate the G\*Power results from above.

 If you're comfortable running simulations for power analyses, feel free to skip down to the next section.

-In this example we'll use an effect size of 1.
+In this example we'll use an effect size $d$ of 1.
+There are lots of different effect sizes, but we'll be using "Cohen's d", which is:

+$$d=\frac{\bar{x}_1 - \bar{x}_2}{s}$$

+where $\bar{x}_1$ and $\bar{x}_1$ are sample means for two different groups and $s$ is the pooled standard deviation.
 More on the effect size can be found [here](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d).
 An effect size of 1 means that the difference in means is equal to the pooled standard deviation.
 If we assume the standard deviations of the groups to be equal, then the pooled standard deviation is simply the standard deviation of the groups.

 Thus the numbers I've chosen are:
-- mean1 = 0
+- $\bar{x}_1=0$
-- mean2 = 1
+- $\bar{x}_2=1$
-- standard_deviation = 1
+- $s = 1$

-**The Intuition:** For power, the question is, if we sampled from our expected data, in this case normal distributions, how often would we get a significant result.
+**The Intuition:** For power, the question is, if we sampled from our true distributions, in this case normal distributions with the above parameters, we wish to know how often we would expect to get a statistically significant result.
 If we sampled infinitely many samples, we would always get a significant result.
-Similarly, if we use only a few samples, it is unlikely that we will have a significant result.
+Similarly, if we use only a few samples, it is unlikely that we will have a significant result due to random chance.

-So basically we draw some samples and run our test.
-We repeat this process a lot (thousands of times), and keep track of the percentage of times we got a statistically significant test.
-That percentage is our power.
+So basically we draw a set number of samples and run our test.
+We repeat this process a lot (thousands of times), and keep track of the percentage of times we got a statistically significant test given the number of samples per group that we chose to use.
+That percentage of statistically significant results is our power.

 Here's the code: